A multisite collaborative research program of the Pasteur Network in response to Coronavirus in Africa

 REPAIR : Recherche Pasteurienne Internationale en Réponse au Coronavirus en Afrique

 The COVID19 pandemic hit Africa later than other continents and the first cases were not detected there until February 14th 2020, in Egypt.
 Since then, the virus has been circulating in almost all countries through local transmission.
 Nevertheless, when compared to the deadly wave in Europe and then in the Americas, the consequences in Africa, in terms of morbidity and lethality, have remained contained for the moment.
 The much-feared health disaster in this continent with limited resources has not occurred to date.

-REPAIR is a regional cooperative project led by 10 institutes, members of the Institut Pasteur International Network, that aims at better understanding the dynamics of SARS-COV 2 diffusion in the African continent while creating an opportunity to develop common methods and responses for the continent.
+REPAIR is a regional cooperative project led by 10 institutes, members of the Pasteur Network, that aims at better understanding the dynamics of SARS-COV 2 diffusion in the African continent while creating an opportunity to develop common methods and responses for the continent.

 REPAIR is a consortium of 10 Pasteur Institutes established in Africa representing 4 ecosystemic and populational regions of the continent :

 - 3 institutes in the Maghreb region: IP de Tunis, IP d’Algérie and IP du Maroc.